Giant cell: Multinucleated giant cells in COVID-19 patients

 Coronavirus disease 2019 (COVID-19) is caused by a novel coronavirus called SARS-CoV-2.
-Multinucleated giant cells have been detected in biospy specimens from patients with COVID-19 disease.
+Multinucleated giant cells have been detected in biopsy specimens from patients with COVID-19 disease.
 This type of giant cell was first found in pulmonary pathology of early phase 2019 novel coronavirus (COVID-19) pneumonia in two patients with lung cancer after a biopsy.
 Specifically, they were located in inflammatory fibrin clusters, sometimes together with mononuclear inflammatory cells.
 Another pathological study also detected this type of giant cell in COVID-19 and described it as a "multinucleated syncytial cell".
 The morphological analysis showed that multinucleated syncytial cells and atypical enlarged pneumocytes demonstrating cytomorphological changes consistent with viral infection were found in the intra-alveolar spaces.
 The viral antigen was detected in the cytoplasm of multinucleated syncytial cells, indicating the presence of the SARS-CoV-2 virus.
 However, a later post-mortem study has described these cells as 'giant cell-like' rather than true giant cells derived from histiocytes.
 Instead, they are derived from type II pneumocyte clusters with cytopathic changes, which was confirmed by cytokeratin staining.
 The infection and pathogenesis of the SARS-CoV-2 virus in the human patient largely remained unknown.

 Multinucleate giant cells have also been described in MERS-CoV, a closely related coronavirus.

 A further study to characterize the role of multinucleated giant cells in human immune defense against COVID-19 may lead to more effective therapies.